koide3/hdl_graph_slam/README.md

 # hdl_graph_slam
 ***hdl_graph_slam*** is an open source ROS package for real-time 3D slam using a 3D LIDAR.
 It is based on 3D Graph SLAM with NDT scan matching-based odometry estimation and loop detection.
 It also utilizes floor plane detection to generate an environmental map with a completely flat floor.
-This package also contains an implementation of multi-threaded NDT (10 times faster than the normal NDT in PCL!).
 We have tested this packaged mainly in indoor environments, but it can be applied to outdoor environment mapping as well.

 <img src="imgs/hdl_graph_slam.png" width="712pix" />